NewRay99/fireregsco/README.md

 - Firebase Auth, Storage, and Database
 - Multiple AI endpoints including OpenAI, Anthropic, and Replicate using Vercel's AI SDK

+## Supabase Configuration

+This project uses Supabase for database and authentication.
+Follow these steps to set up your Supabase project:

+1. Create a new project on [Supabase](https://supabase.com)
+2. Get your project URL and anon key from the API settings
+3. Add these to your `.env.local` file:

 ## Supabase Database Migration Guide

 The application has been updated to use Supabase instead of Google Sheets for faster database operations.
 Here's how to set up and migrate: